kenshoo/baseimage-docker-centos/README.md

 <a name="login_ssh"></a>
 ### Login to the container, or running a command inside it, via SSH

-You can use SSH to login to any container that is based on baseimage-docker.
+You can use SSH to login to any container that is based on baseimage-docker-centos.
 You can also use it to run a command inside a running container.

 Here's how it compares to [using `docker exec` to login to the container or to run a command inside it](#login_docker_exec):

  * Pros
    * Does not require root privileges on the Docker host.
    * Allows you to let users login to the container, without letting them login to the Docker host.
-However, this is not enabled by default because baseimage-docker does not expose the SSH server to the public Internet by default.
+However, this is not enabled by default because baseimage-docker-centos does not expose the SSH server to the public Internet by default.
  * Cons
    * Requires setting up SSH keys.
-However, baseimage-docker makes this easy for many cases through a pregenerated, insecure key.
+However, baseimage-docker-centos makes this easy for many cases through a pregenerated, insecure key.
 Read on to learn more.

 <a name="enabling_ssh"></a>
 #### Enabling SSH